pypi/warehouse/docs/user/trusted-publishers/using-a-publisher.md

         Buildscript tips:

         You can leave `pypi_uri` and `audience` fields blank to publish directly to the main PyPI repository.

+        If you experience a network timeout or another transient error, you can increment the `attempt` parameter to retry.

         The strings after `platforms = [` are the UUIDs of the supported platforms you want to build a wheel for.
 A list of all supported platforms can be found [here](https://docs.activestate.com/platform/updates/supported-platforms).
 Select all applicable to your project from the list provided.